pjirsa/dapr-workshop/Assignment03/step-by-step.md

 1. Look for the following output:
    > *You're up and running!
 Both Dapr and your app logs will appear here.*

-1. Next, you'll start the FineCollecitonService:
+1. Next, you'll start the FineCollectionService:

    <img src="../img/start-finecollection.png" style="padding-top: 25px;" />